kevinyou1997/kevinwangyou.github.io/README.md

-# Frank Zhang-Zheng - Personal Website
+# Kevin You - Personal Website

 A modern, responsive personal website built with TypeScript, Express.js, and Bootstrap.
 Features a single-page application design with dynamic content switching and a beautiful gradient background.